- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 RELATED: Sarah Morgan of Buddies in my Belly explains gut health in ways easy for kids to understand!

-I’ve been diffusing immune-boosting essential oils during the day since this whole thing started.
+I diffuse some of these essential oils during the day during the colder months for extra help.
 We’ve got the Germ Destroyer blend, which is KidSafe from Plant Therapy, as well as thyme.
 Over the years thyme oil and its constituent thymol have been shown to be antiviral and antibacterial.

 RELATED: Thymol is one of the EPA-approved disinfectants against SARS-coV-2, an alternative to bleach!

-Foods high in antioxidants like berries, cuciferous vegetables, onions, leafy greens, and beets boost immunity.
-Focus on eating a rainbow of fruits and vegetables as much as possible.9
+Foods high in antioxidants like berries, cruciferous vegetables, onions, leafy greens, and beets boost immunity.
+Focus on eating a rainbow of fruits and vegetables as much as possible.8

 I know it can be hard to get many colors of fruits and vegetables if you’re unable to get to the grocery store and focusing on vegetables that stay fresh the longest.
 Although I heard from people in various places around the country that fruits and veggies seemed to remain well-stocked even when canned soups and white flour were sold out back in March 2020!